mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 - Maintain most complete pre-Worldrend library
 - Trained half of Aethoria's court wizards
 - Discovered three new planes of existence
-- Predicted every major Aehorian war (after it was too late to prevent)
+- Predicted every major Aethorian war (after it was too late to prevent)
 - Preserved the Star Staff and Stellar Crown

 ### Current Status (1247 CR)